This year the Library Gardening Group is continuing to open the ‘Tradescant’s Retreat’ garden every 2nd Saturday each month, from 1.30 til about 4.00.

 We hope to support each other with our own garden planting concerns and to support the local vicinity community / street gardening initiatives.

 We are also on the London-wide ‘Project Dirt’ site as Tradescant’s Retreat Gardening Group .
-We will be using this site for wider discussions, tips and so on.

 How Tradescant’s Retreat was founded